Domestic violence leave

 Employees with less than 90 days of employment may still be granted leave.
 However, their employers aren’t required under employment standards legislation to grant them leave.

-Employees are eligible for domestic violence leave if domestic violence occurs to a person who:
+Employees are eligible for domestic violence leave if an act of domestic violence occurs to:

 - is or has been married to the employee